vicentebolea/vtk-prompt/README.md

 # VTK Prompt

-A command-line interface for generating VTK visualization code using LLMs (Anthropic Claude, OpenAI GPT, and NVIDIA NIM).
+A command-line interface and web-based UI for generating VTK visualization code using LLMs (Anthropic Claude, OpenAI GPT, and NVIDIA NIM).

 ## Installation